niloufareshghi/Linear-algebra-application-in-image-processing/README.md

-# Linear-algebra-application-in-image-processign
+# Linear-algebra-application-in-image-processing
-A very simple image processing project using linear algebra
+A simple image processing project using linear algebra